Sample-based Moving Horizon Estimation: NUMERICAL EXAMPLE

 Consider the simplified two-dimensional model of the hypothalamic–pituitary–thyroid axis from \cite{Yan21}, which describes hormone dynamics relevant to the study of thyroid disorders.
 In such biomedical applications, obtaining measurements typically requires taking blood samples, which is impractical to do on a frequent basis.
 Thus, in the following we apply the proposed MHE scheme in Section~\ref{sec:MHEscheme} to reconstruct the internal states of the system using only infrequent and irregular measurements.
 We discretized the system using the Euler method with a sampling time of $\tau=2\mathtt{h}$ to obtain the following system model

 with state $x= ^\top$ where $x_{TSH}$ and $x_{FT4}$ refer to the concentrations of two thyroid hormones, thyroid-stimulating hormone (TSH) and free thyroxine (FT4), respectively, with $U$ denoting the euthyroid set point of $FT4$, and $G$ representing the amount of increased or decreased FT4 levels due to the intake of thyroid drugs.
 The description of the parameters $p_1,p_2,s_1,s_2$ can be found in \cite{Yan21}.
 We choose $p_2$ such that the case of deficient production of thyroid hormones is modeled, which is called hypothyroidism.
 We assume $x_{TSH}$ as our measured output, i.e, \mbox{$y_t= x_t+w_{3,t}$}.
 We consider that the system is affected by disturbances $w_{1,t},w_{2,t},w_{3,t}$.
 In the simulation, the additive disturbance $w \in \mathbb{R}^3$ is treated as a uniformly distributed random variable that satisfies $|w_i| \leq 0.01$, $i = 1,2,3$.
 We consider an irregular measurement sequence where on average every twelfth sample is available, i.e., a measurement was taken once per day.
 We apply the sample-based MHE scheme from Section~\ref{sec:MHEscheme} with a horizon length $M=100$ to estimate the states (cf. Figure~\ref{fig:simmhe}) over a simulation of 180 days.
+The cost function is parameterized using $\eta=0.91$, $R=1.57$,

 We consider \mbox{$x_0=[5,8]^\top$} and the initial estimate $\hat{x}_0=[3,6]^\top$.
-We first simulate an untreated case of hypothyroidism, after approximately 83 days we simulate the intake of daily medication by setting $G=0.75$ such that eventually the euthyroid set point is reached.
+We first simulate an untreated case of hypothyroidism, after approximately 83 days we simulate the intake of daily medication by setting $G=0.75$ such that eventually the euthyroid set point is reached\footnote{The simulations were performed in Matlab with the NLP solver IPOPT.
+Matlab code is available at https://doi.org/10.25835/a69nkad5.}.
 In our simulation, we consider the case where the patient does not take the medication once, at day 130.
 The result is shown in Figure~\ref{fig:simmhe}.